AntonSynytsia/MSPhysics/RubyExtension/MSPhysics/Overview.md

 ## Shape Notes
-* Entity's transformation x-axis is used as an up vector for collision shapes like cone and cylinder.
+* Entity's transformation X-axis is used as an up vector for collision shapes like cone and cylinder.
 * A bounding box, which is used to determine dimensions for many collision shapes, is not the actual group's/component's bounding box, but rather a